|

 RECOMMENDED FOODS:

-offer some guidance based on our experience.
+offer some guidance based on my personal experience.

+I like Wellness brand.
 They offer many varieties of canned & dry food; make sure to get

 one of their grain-free formulas.